-Using a tongue scraper is easy: simply place the scraper as far back as possible on the tongue and then pull it forward towards the tip with gentle pressure.
+Using a tongue scraper is easy: simply place the scraper as far back as possible on your tongue and then pull it forward towards the tip with gentle pressure.
 Depending on the width of the scraper, you should use it several times to ensure you clean the entire tongue.

 - Salt Water: Rinsing your mouth with salty water is also an effective way to clean your tongue.
 To make a simple saline solution, dissolve a teaspoon of salt in a glass of warm water, rinse your mouth for about 30 seconds and then spit the water out.